bhelx/capshare/README.md

 You also may want to consider creating a user in s3 for specifically accessing your bucket so it will be easy to revoke.

-Now to laucnh the daemon
+Now to launch the daemon

 ```bash
 launchctl load ~/Library/LaunchAgents/com.bhelx.capshare.plist